coatsy/coding-workshop/bouncy-bird/bouncy-bird4.md

 ![Moving the pipe and moving it back](./images/bouncy-bird18.png)

-Run the game, the pipe should move across the screen, and then pop back to the right hand side.
+Run the game, the pipe should move across the screen, and then pop back to the right-hand side.

 ## Adding another pipe